centreon/centreon-documentation/en/releases/centreon-core.md

 Release date: `null`

+#### Improvements

+- Improved the multiplexing of events, which was a performance bottleneck.
+The the processing speed of queued events should be significantly increased.

 #### Bug fixes

+- Fixed a regression due to the central broker's cache generation optimization, which was too thorough and prevented BAM from computing KPIs based on boolean rules
-- The central broker's cache generation loaded too much data and took too much time when BAM was activated
+- The central broker's cache generation loaded too much data and took too much time when BAM was activated.
+- Fixed an issue that could cause segmentation faults in centreon-engine when scheduling external commands
+- Fixed a design issue to prevent from trying to access variables of broker's new logger when the logger is stopped.
+This issue could cause segmentation faults.
-- When a single metric is deleted, the corresponding RRD file is now removed
+- When a single metric is deleted, the corresponding RRD file is now actually removed.
+- If the SQL stream's part of the conflict manager took too long to initialize its connection, then when the Perfdata stream tried to connect too soon and failed.
+To fix this, the timeout has been increased.
+- In some circumstances, the `mysql_ping` function, which is used to test if the session is still active, could freeze.
+A timeout has been added to it to avoid such problem.
-- Fixed an issue causing BAM Business Activities (best status) to remain in an OK state when the OK KPIs were removed
+- Fixed an issue causing BAM Business Activities (best status) to remain in OK state when the OK KPIs are removed

 ### 21.04.5